NicoKancz/webdeveloper-portfolio-nicokancz/README.md

 # Portfolio Website
-My personal Website for my projects as a Full Stack Developer.
+My personal static Website for my projects as a Full Stack Developer.